jaffadog/signalk-daily-gpx-plugin/README.md

     $SIGNALK_NODE_CONFIG_DIR/plugin-config-data/signalk-daily-gpx-plugin.

-## Behavior
+## Extras

-The plugin will store track points in a local cache and will write the GPX file after midnight every day (per the signal K server clock) - so you will not find a GPX file until after midnight.
+If your travels take you across timezones, you could use the [signalk-set-gps-timezone](https://github.com/hoeken/signalk-set-gps-timezone) plugin to automatically update your SignalK server's timezone.
+That way, GPX files will always be written at midnight in your local timezone - and capture the full day of travel with a local timezone context.

-Note that you could use the [signalk-set-gps-timezone](https://github.com/hoeken/signalk-set-gps-timezone) plugin to automatically update your SignalK server's timezone as you sail across timezones in order to keep accurate "daily" intervals betwween GPX files.
+For testing a experimenting, the following methods are provided.

 If you want to force a GPX file to be written right now, use: